WLAN-Pi/wlanpi-profiler/README.md

 ```

 ```
-# analyze an association request in a previously captured PCAP file (must be only frame in file)
+# analyze an association request in a previously captured PCAP file (must be the only frame in the file)
 sudo profiler --pcap assoc_frame.pcap
 ```

 ```
-# increase screen output for debugging
+# increase output to screen for debugging
 sudo profiler --logging debug
 ```

-## configuration file support
+## configuration file support (todo: change)

 To change the default operation of the script (without passing in CLI args), on the WLAN Pi, a configuration file can be found at `/etc/profiler2/config.ini`.